asyncapi/community/TSC_MEMBERSHIP.md

 Use the following steps to open your pull request:
 1. Configure a fork
 2. Work on it locally
-3. Write an appropriate PR title
+3. Write an appropriate PR title using [conventional commits specification](https://github.com/asyncapi/.github/blob/master/CONTRIBUTING.md#conventional-commits)

 4. Test PR against Github checks-ensure they all pass

 **Step 3: Get it merged**